Rhosydd - A Ffestiniog Slate Quarry

 Views of the tramway route in Cwm Croesor

-Near the head of the Blaen y Cwm incline.
+Near the head of Blaen y Cwm incline.
+The onward continuation of the tramway route is the white track in the valley floor.

-Blaen y Cwm incline, this marks the end of the almost level section along Cwm Croesor.
+The bottom of Blaen y Cwm incline marks the beginning of the almost level section along Cwm Croesor.
+After Croesor village there are two further inclines which take the tramway down to the Glaslyn valley.

-Cnicht rises on the left with the tramway now on an embankment.
+Cnicht rises on the left and the tramway is now on an embankment.

 This view is below Croesor village.

-The only overbridge on the tramway was this now sorry looking specimen.
+The only metal bridge on the tramway route is this now sorry looking specimen.

 Continue to: Links to other sites